P1nwheels/tummy/README.md

     tummy reg
         Subcommands:

-            1. search LINK "REGULAR EXPRESSION"
+            1. search LINK "REGULAR EXPRESSION" [Optional: INCLUDE_EXTRA]

             Example:
                 tummy reg search https://theprogrammershangout.com/rules/ "\d\. [ -/:-~]+"

-            Searches the provided link's text for all the matches of the regular expression that was provided
+            Searches the provided link's text for all the matches of the regular expression that was provided.
+If anything is provided where "INCLUDE_EXTRA" is, then it will pad the regex with .{,25}
+            on both ends, if nothing is provided in that position then it will find the exact regex specified.

     tummy help